spilin/mincer/README.md

     employees = EmployeesListQuery.new(Employee)

 `employees` will delegate all methods, that it can't find on itself, to relation objects.
-This means you can use `employess` as you would use any ActiveRecord::Relation object:
+This means you can use `employees` as you would use any ActiveRecord::Relation object:

     <% employees.each do |employee| %>
         <%= employee.employee_name %>